 Diatom DAO has launched on a parallel trajectory, trading in the protection of our oceans with an initial focus on fishing plastic out of waterways.
-In the last few months, Diatom has already raised a fat stack of coin to this end, while its primary token (DIAT) launched this week.
-Shortly hereafter, the Plastic Removal Credit (PRC) will begin its minting, with tokens generated for every ton of plastic removed—to be authenticated by its partner CleanHub.
+In the last few months, Diatom raised a fat stack of coin to this end, while its primary token (DIAT) launched this week.
+Shortly hereafter, the Plastic Removal Credit (PRC) is planned for minting, with tokens generated for every ton of plastic removed—to be authenticated by its partner CleanHub.
 CleanHub both verifies the removal of plastic and directs funds to local communities for clean-up projects.

 But the mission of Diatom DAO goes beyond that of its initial project.
 As an investment strategy, it includes an interest in biodegradable styrofoam, sustainable aquaculture, and offshore renewable energy.
 And when it comes to PRCs, Diatom has plans for infrastructure to undertake more complex plastic removal projects as well as new standards for waste reduction organizations must pass to use credits as offsets, showing how the DAO would take active steps to keep PRCs from turning into a “license to pollute” for plastic waste.
 Instead, it is by design a financial instrument whose value becomes appreciable through waste removal technologies and techniques, enforceable offsetting standards, and affordable alternatives to petroleum plastics.